than1998/Than1998/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thanchanok
 ==================================================================================================================================

-Junior Mobile Developer
+Mobile Developer
 -----------------------

-I'm junior mobile developer with two years.
+I'm mobile developer with two years.
 I'm ready to learn new things or new languages

 * 🌍  I'm based in Bangkok,Thailand